Flashbots Transparency Report — October 2022

 Questions around mempool privacy using threshold encryption by @ra raise questions regarding the concept of preventing MEV through mempool privacy using threshold encryption.
 The post highlights unknowns related to validator collusion, spam prevention, arbitrage opportunities and more.

-The dream of redistributing the extracted value by @chayoterabit invites to a conversation on the possibilities of MEV redistribution.
+The dream of redistributing the extracted value by @guayabyte invites to a conversation on the possibilities of MEV redistribution.
 Redistribution of MEV is one of the goals Flashbots set out to achieve two years ago.
 Our first two goals, illuminate and democratize, have so far taken priority and it’s now time we collectively start building systems to distribute the benefits of MEV back to the community.
 The post explores redistribution across five dimensions:

 To burn or not? by @Hasu is a response to a post published by domothy titled Burning MEV through block proposer auctions.
 The original post introduce the idea of a committee of proposers competing for upcoming slots where the winner is determined by whoever is willing to burn the most ETH.
 The goals of the mechanism would be to smooth validator rewards and distribute MEV to ETH holders.